Chemical Reactions-based Detection Mechanism for Molecular Communications: System Analysis Framework

 \subsubsection{Update of $C_i^\mathrm{rc}(\uu,t)$}

-Since, in this work, the product of the reaction is used for detection whereas in \cite{JFS:19:MBSC} it is of no interest for the considered system, the reaction diffusion equations in \cite{JFS:19:MBSC} are different from those in this work.
-Hence, in order to use Algorithm~\ref{al:1}, we require $C_i^\mathrm{rc}(\uu,t)$, which is given in the following theorem. {\value{equation}} \begin{theorem} The concentration of the $i\in \left\{\A,\B,\C \right\}$ molecules at time $t$ and position $\uu$ assuming that only reactions occur and diffusion is absent is given by \eqref{eq:5}, given at the bottom of this page, where \end{theorem}
+Since, in this work, the product of the reaction is used for detection whereas in \cite{JFS:19:MBSC} it was of no interest for the considered system, the reaction diffusion equations in \cite{JFS:19:MBSC} are different from those in this work.
+Hence, in order to use Algorithm~\ref{al:1}, we require $C_i^\mathrm{rc}(\uu,t)$, which is given in the following theorem.